 How much speed do I actually need?

-One person working from home and streaming: 100 Mbps is comfortable.
+One person working from home and streaming: 100–150 Mbps is comfortable.
 A household of 3–4 with multiple streams and video calls: 300–500 Mbps.
 Five or more people with heavy use including gaming and 4K streaming: 500 Mbps or higher.
-Upload speed matters if anyone works from home — in that case, compare Bell fibre's symmetrical plans against cable options.
+Upload speed matters if anyone works from home — Bell's symmetrical fibre plans are significantly better than Rogers Xfinity cable for uploading files and running video calls.

-Plans and prices verified from provider websites as of March 2026.
+Plans and prices verified from provider websites as of June 6, 2026.
 Prices exclude tax.
-Promotional rates shown where applicable — confirm regular rates before ordering.
+Promotional and term rates shown where applicable — confirm regular rates before ordering.
 PlanGenius.ca is independent; providers cannot pay for placement.
-Last reviewed: March 2026.
+Last reviewed: June 6, 2026.